-1. First rinse and chop the tomatoes (250 grams or 4 to 5 medium ripe and red tomatoes).
+1. First rinse and chop the tomatoes (250 grams or 4-5 medium ripe red tomatoes).

 2. In a blender or grinder make a smooth puree of the chopped tomatoes.
 No need to add any water while blending the tomatoes.

-3. Crush the ginger & garlic in a mortar-pestle to a paste (1 teaspoon ginger garlic paste, or ½ inch ginger + 3-4 small garlic).
+3. In a mortar-pestle, crush the ginger & garlic to a paste (1 teaspoon ginger garlic paste, or ½ inch ginger + 3-4 small garlic cloves).

-4. Melt 2 tbsp butter in a pan.
+4. Melt 2 tablespoons butter in a pan.
 Add 1 tej patta (Indian bay leaf) and then the crushed ginger-garlic.
-Saute till the raw aroma of the crushed ginger-garlic goes away.
+Sauté for some seconds or till the raw aroma of the crushed ginger-garlic goes away.

 5. Add the prepared tomato purée.

 6. Stir well and add ½ tsp red chili powder (or cayenne pepper or paprika).
 Keep on sautéing till the fat leaves the sides of the tomato paste.

-7. Meanwhile chop 200 grams cottage cheese in cubes, squares or triangles.
+7. Meanwhile chop 200 grams cottage cheese into bitesized cubes, squares or triangles.

-8. After 15 minutes on a low flame, the tomatoes and spices have sauteed well and the fat leaving the sides of the mixture is clearly seen.
+8. After 15 minutes on a low flame, the tomatoes and spices have sautéed well and the fat leaving the sides of the mixture is clearly seen.
 The masala will look glossy, will leave the sides of the pan and will come together.